 Course Titles and Descriptions

-1. History, Core Genres, and Methodologies of Ethnology and Folklore
+1. History, Genres, and Methodologies of Ethnology and Folklore

-Throughout the term, lecture-seminars provide a broad-based understanding of how the study of Ethnology and Folklore has evolved in response to research interests and needs as well as national contexts.
-The literature surveyed will explore the history of the disciplines, how they have begun to converge in recent years, and their approaches to the core genres of study – language, ballad and song, dance, instrumental music, narrative, vernacular literature, vernacular medicine, custom and belief, and material culture.
+Throughout the term, lectures, seminars, and tutorials provide a broad-based understanding of how the study of Ethnology and Folklore evolved in response to research interests, community interactions, and broader societal contexts.
+The literature surveyed will explore the history of the disciplines, how they have begun to converge in recent years, and their approaches to the core genres of study – language, ballad and song, dance, instrumental music, narrative, vernacular literature, vernacular medicine, custom and belief, and material culture – that we address next term.

 2. Oral Traditions